cagney201/30-Day-SOC-MyDFIR-Challenge-/README.md

 3. SSH into our fleet server & update the repository

    * I copied the installation command for the Elastic Agent and pasted it into the Fleet Server terminal to initiate the installation process.
 You should see "successfully enrolled
      the Elastic Agent".

+    * For our Elastic agents to communicate to our Fleet server we need to allow port 8220
+      ```bash
+      ufw allow 8220
+      ```

 4. Elastic Agent

+   * I created a policy called Fleet Server Policy and copied the Windows installation command to use later on the Windows Server.
    *